Environmental Management

 Registration office SHINKO ELECTRIC INDUSTRIES CO., LTD.

-Head Office (Kohoku Plant), Wakaho Plant, Chikuma Plant, Takaoka Plant, Arai Plant, Kyogase Plant, SHINKO R&D Center
+Head Office (Kohoku Plant), Wakaho Plant, Chikuma Plant, Takaoka Plant, Arai Plant, Kyogase Plant, SHINKO R&D Center, Aizu Branch

 Domestic Subsidiary